Foundations of Medicine & Health

 Content is divided into the following blocks:

-• The Human Blueprint (Block 2) - endocrine and reproductive systems, development, genetics, molecular biology, and cancer biology
+• Block 2 (The Human Blueprint): Consists of endocrine and reproductive systems, development, genetics, molecular biology, and cancer biology.

-Blocks 2-6 follow a common pattern.
-The blocks all culminate with a dedicated assessment week during which time students and faculty have opportunities to integrate and assess learning.
-Block 4 (Homeostasis) has a Clinical Immersion Week during which students leave the classroom and enter the clinical setting to see the relevance of the basic science they have been studying as the concepts are used in the patient care setting.
+• Block 4 (Homeostasis): Includes cardiovascular system, pulmonary system, renal system, cell regulation, and pharmacology.
+During Block 4's Clinical Immersion Week, students leave the classroom and enter the clinical setting to see the relevance of the basic science they have been studying as the concepts are used in the setting of patient care.

 Typical Week in the Foundations of Medicine and Health